Fight Menu

 In terms of activity leading into the fight, Jezreel Corrales had been fighting more than Takashi Uchiyama.

-Going to this contest, Jezreel Corrales had last fought 8 months and 4 days ago, while Takashi Uchiyama's last outing had been 8 months and 4 days ago.
+Going into this contest, Jezreel Corrales had last fought 8 months and 4 days ago, while Takashi Uchiyama's last outing had been 8 months and 4 days ago.

-Corrales' last 5 fights had come over a period of 2 years, 1 month and 11 days, meaning he had been fighting on average every 5 months and 3 days.
+Corrales' last 5 fights had come over a period of 2 years, 1 month and 11 days, which means he had been fighting approximately every 5 months and 3 days.
 In those fights, he fought a total of 17 rounds, meaning that they had lasted 3.4 rounds on average.

 Uchiyama's last 5 fights had come over a period of 3 years, meaning he had been fighting on average every 7 months and 7 days.
 In those fights, he fought a total of 28 rounds, meaning that they had lasted 5.6 rounds on average.